2. Which French Bank?

 - La Banque Postale

-Since 2003 LCL (formerly Crédit Lyonnais) has been owned by Crédit Agricole, although it continues to operate a separate branch network.
+LCL (formerly Crédit Lyonnais) is owned by Crédit Agricole, although it continues to operate a separate branch network.

-Likewise, in 2009 Caisse d’Epargne and the Banque Populaire merged their activities (now called 'Groupe BPCE'), although they are continuing to operate their retail branch networks as separate entities.
+Likewise, Caisse d’Epargne and the Banque Populaire have merged their activities (now called 'Groupe BPCE'), although they are continuing to operate their retail branch networks as separate entities.

 Credit Mutual has a national subsidiary bank called CIC (Crédit Industriel et Commercial) that operates a separate branch network.

 International buyers may also be familiar with Crédit Foncier, the specialist mortgage arm of Caisse d'Epargne.
 CE have decided to close CF due to a lack of business.